J. B. Koshy

 Justice Jacob Benjamin Koshy was born on 13 May 1947 to Mr. Koshy who was then Principal of the Brickfield Higher Secondary School in Malaysia.
-Justice Jacob Benjamin Koshy is a former chairman of Kerala Human Rights Commission.
+Justice Koshy is a former chairman of Kerala Human Rights Commission.
 He was Chief Justice of Patna High Court.
-Justice Koshy was appointed Acting Chief Justice of the Kerala High Court following the elevation of Chief Justice H.L.
+Koshy was appointed Acting Chief Justice of the Kerala High Court following the elevation of Chief Justice H.L.
 Dattu as Supreme Court Judge.
 Appointed as Permanent Judge in 1996, Mr. Koshy was the Executive Chairman of the Kerala State Legal Services Authority.

 Early life and education

 Justice J. B. Koshy, completed his early education at the Metropolitan High School, Puthencavu, and passed B.Sc. degree from Mar Ivanios College, Thiruvananthapuram in 1966.
 He completed his LL.B. and LL.M. degrees from Government Law College, Ernakulam.
 He obtained his Post graduate (LL.M.) degree in Mercantile Law including Law of Contract from Kerala University.